 The uLCD-220RD is a unique 1.38" Round LCD Intelligent Display Module powered by the 4D Systems' DIABLO16 Graphics Processor.

-The uLCD-220RD is designed for applications such as gauges and instruments or for special applications such as robotics.
+Designed for applications such as gauges and instruments or for special applications such as robotics.

 The 1.38" Round LCD on the uLCD-220RD has a diameter of 220 pixels, however since the display is round there is only ever 110 pixels from the centre of the display, in any given direction.
 The pixels are in a round configuration instead of the normal square configuration found on other TFT LCD Displays.